Chuen-Fung Wong

 651-696-6520

-At Macalester College, Wong teaches courses in world music and ethnomusicology.
-He is the founding director of the Macalester Asian Music Ensemble, which performs chamber genres and repertoires from across Asia.
+At Macalester College, he teaches courses in world music and ethnomusicology.
+He is also the founding director of the Macalester Asian Music Ensemble, which is dedicated to the performance of chamber genres and repertoires from across Asia.